 Much of the important learning in the class and coverage of a majority of the material on which you are tested takes place during class.
 This includes but is not limited to class discussions and videos, and the videos are not generally available outside of class.
+Class absences are reflected both in Class Activities and Participation.
 No points will be deducted if your absence results from a personal medical emergency; a letter from an attending physician must document that you were sick at the time of the missed class.
 Without exception, for an absence to be considered excused, the instructor must be consulted prior to class.
 Additionally, students walking in and out during class is disruptive to me and to the other students in the class; Points will be deducted for students who disrupt class in this way.